rust-lang/rust/text/0000-unsized-rvalues.md

 # Alternatives
 [alternatives]: #alternatives

+## The bikeshed

+There are several alternative options for the VLA syntax.

+1. The RFC choice, `[t; φ]` has type `[T; φ]` if `φ` captures no variables and type `[T]` if φ captures a variable.
+    - pro: can be understood using "HIR"/resolution only.
+    - pro: requires no additional syntax.
+    - con: might be confusing at first glance.
+    - con: `[t; foo()]` requires the length to be extracted to a local.
+2. The "permissive" choice: `[t; φ]` has type `[T; φ]` if `φ` is a constexpr, otherwise `[T]`
+    - pro: allows the most code
+    - pro: requires no additional syntax.
+    - con: depends on what is exactly a const expression.
+This is a big issue because that is both non-local and might change between rustc versions.
+3. Use the expected type - `[t; φ]` has type `[T]` if it is evaluated in a context that expects that type (for example `[t; foo()]: [T]`) and `[T; _]` otherwise.
+    - pro: in most cases, very human-visible.
+    - pro: requires no additional syntax.
+    - con: relies on the notion of "expected type".
+While I think we *do* have to rely on that in the unsafe code semantics of `&foo` borrow expressions (as in, whether a borrow is treated as a "safe" or "unsafe" borrow - I'll write more details sometime), it might be better to not rely on expected types too much.
+4. use an explicit syntax, for example `[t; virtual φ]`.
+    - bikeshed: exact syntax.
+    - pro: very explicit and visible.
+    - con: more syntax.
+5. use an intrinsic, `std::intrinsics::repeat(t, n)` or something.
+    - pro: theoretically minimizes changes to the language.
+    - con: requires returning unsized values from intrinsics.
+    - con: unergonomic to use.

+## Unsized ADT Expressions

 Allowing unsized ADT expressions would make unsized structs constructible without using unsafe code, as in:
 ```Rust
 let len_ = s.len();